Trump tweets slam Senate Majority Leader Mitch McConnell

 “Senator Mitch McConnell said I had ‘excessive expectations,’ but I don’t think so.
 After 7 years of hearing Repeal & Replace, why not done?”
 Trump tweeted Wednesday afternoon.

-The president’s tweet was seemingly in response to comments McConnell, R-Ky., made in a Rotary Club meeting in his home district earlier this week.
+The president’s tweet was seemingly in response to comments McConnell made in a Rotary Club meeting in his home district earlier this week.

 McConnell explained to constituents the “complexity of legislating” in response to questions regarding the lack of a “repeal and replace” of ObamaCare.